Heavy Machinery Moving Equipment: Your Options

 A skidding system is useful if the load is too heavy for load skates – and whenever it’s not practical to use a hydraulic gantry.
 They allow a load to be slid across a pre-constructed track assembled onsite.
 They work using a series of skid beams moved by hydraulic push-pull cylinders, each moving over a series of special low friction PTFE-coated pads on the skid tracks.
 Skidding systems are often used with turntables to move loads in tight spaces.

 A hydraulic turntable is a great addition to a machine mover’s equipment list.
 They provide safe and controlled rotation of heavy loads weighing up to 450 tons.
-Changing the direction of rotation is easy and the base of the load sits onto the hardwood surface.
+Changing the direction of rotation is easy and the base of the load sits on the hardwood surface.

 Like many of the other tools mentioned, a turntable incorporates hydraulic cylinders that do the hard work, (this can be one or two depending upon the model chosen).
 Therefore, to work effectively they need to be linked up to a compatible hydraulic pump.